buronbrarda/madf_with_dprefrules/README.md

 · For zoom in/out: use mouse's wheel.
 · Vertices can be dragged for your convenience.
 · More than one vertex can be picked to be dragged (they will turn to yellow).
+·Right click on vertices will show a pop-up menu with two items: Expand and Add Extra-Edges.
+·Expand will transform a compund vertex with multiple alternatives into multiple vertices.
+·Add extra-edges will generate all edges among the selected vertices.
+·Right click on edges will show the explain option, if selected an Delta-Explanation Graph for the selected edge will be showed.

+At the Delta-Explanation Graph window:
+·Triangles represent arguments.
+·Arguments are labelled with their claim and cpref-rules.
+·Green arguments represent they were marked as undefeated (defeated arguments are red).
+·The relations among arguments display the diferent dialectical trees the justify the anwser of the framework.
+·Arguments can be dragged for your convenience.
+·Arguments than one vertex can be picked to be dragged.

+At both Explanation Graph and Delta-Explanation Graph windows you can find in the top-left corner a menu to change the mouse mode from "picking" to "transforming" and vice-versa.

 To create a new example or modified an existing one:
 1. See the folder "examples" for a reference of the format of the files that are needed.